 Whether you’re considering liposuction or a facelift, getting cosmetic surgery done to your face or body is a decision that requires a lot of research and thinking through beforehand.
-We’ve rounded up three popular plastic surgery procedures and asked top aesthetic doctors what’s important to know before going under the knife.
+We’ve rounded up four popular plastic surgery procedures and asked top aesthetic doctors what’s important to know before going under the knife.

 We speak to Dr David Loh, founder of David Loh Surgery

 There is conventional liposuction, and there are power-assisted liposuction methods.
 The first one involves a surgeon removing the fat via a cannula, through the negative pressure of the suction.
 Power-assisted liposuction uses “power” in the form of high-frequency sound waves, mechanical vibrations of the cannula, water-jets or lasers to help dislodge the fat before it gets sucked out.

 Several steps are involved in liposuction, which is usually performed as a day surgery.
 First, there is sedation, then tumescent anaesthesia is injected into the treatment areas.
 This helps to reduce bleeding and post-operative pain.
 If a power-assisted method is used, this will precede the actual suction.
 For example, with VASER liposuction, high-frequency sound waves are used to dislodge the fat to prepare for suction.
 Lastly, suction is applied through a cannula which the surgeon moves within the target areas to remove the fat.
 After the patient wakes up, a compression garment is applied and the patient goes home.

 This may differ according to the extent of the surgery.
 We normally recommend that they take three to seven days off from work.
 There will be some swelling and bruises, which usually peak at one week and take anything from four to 12 weeks to completely subside.
 Compression garments help to minimise the swelling and provide comfort during recovery.
 The final results are evident immediately after waking up from the surgery before the swelling sets in, otherwise, after several weeks when the swelling has subsided.